MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-intro-calling-mp-directly.md

 #### Xbox Live Real-time Activity Service

 2015 Multiplayer uses the **real-time activity service** to allow titles to subscribe to MPSD session changes, and enable automatic detection of client disconnects.
-More information is provided in [Real-Time Activity (RTA) Service](../../real-time-activity-service/real-time-activity-service_nav.md).
+More information is provided in [Real-Time Activity (RTA) Service](../../../real-time-activity-service/real-time-activity-service_nav.md).

 #### Xbox Live Matchmaking Service

 The **matchmaking service** forms groups from players, depending on their preferences and data, and information supplied during SmartMatch matchmaking.
-For details of Multiplayer use of this service, see [SmartMatch Matchmaking](../matchmaking/matchmaking-overview.md).
+For details of Multiplayer use of this service, see [Matchmaking overview](../matchmaking/live-matchmaking-overview.md).

 #### Xbox Live Reputation Service

 The *reputation service* manages user statistics about reputation and during reputation-filtered matchmaking.
 It is used by 2015 Multiplayer through SmartMatch matchmaking.
-For more information, see [Reputation](../../social-platform/people-system/reputation_nav.md).
+For more information, see [Reputation](../../../social-platform/people-system/reputation_nav.md).

 #### Xbox Live Compute